yuexiaofeng/yuexiaofeng.github.io/_posts/2021-04-09-good-enough.md

 The beautiful digital photos you took with your most expensive cameras - they have fixed resolutions that are `good enough`.
 That's right, it's clearer than those from cheaper models cuz it contains more pixels.
 If you zoom in hard enough, you'll notice it gets blurry eventually.
 The movies and TV shows - they're really just pictures moving in 24 frames per second[^fn3] so human eyes are tricked to believe it's motional.
 Although on that note, human desires are really just insatiable - the threshold of `good enough` is ever-growing.
 Back in the days, I was perfectly contented with 720p, and would be thrilled for 1080p.
 But now that I'm shopping for a new TV, 4K becomes a minimal requirement.
 Call me old school, but I don't really know why we'd want something like 8K?

 Machines are machines.
 At the end of day, however redundant we strive to keep in our systems, we still have a finite amount of hardware resources.
-Sure, there’re automatically scalable services like [Azure Virtual Machines](https://azure.microsoft.com/en-ca/services/virtual-machines/) or AWS EC2, but what if 90% tenants are scaling up at the same time, or surges emerge due to traffic load balancing caused by temporary partial regional failures?
+Sure, there’re automatically scalable services like AWS EC2, but what if 90% tenants are scaling up at the same time, or surges emerge due to traffic load balancing caused by temporary partial regional failures?
 Then we’d have outage declarations, angry customers demanding heads must be rolling, and panicking on-call engineers who may start worrying about mortgage payments. :(

 Statistics can be deceptive too.
 Here's a classic probability calculation: